 Laboratories can culture swabs in two ways: aerobically and microaerophilically (see Glossary, Appendix 10).
-The results of culture will be returned by the laboratory on an official Laboratory Certificate.
-When planning the timing of lote relates to any horse which may have become infected as a result of direct or indirect transmission of the disease.

-References to swab testing means appropriate testing by culture and/or PCR, where a laboratory is registered by BEVA for this method breeding activities, breeders and veterinary surgeons should be aware that the results of microaerophilic culture results will not be available for at least seven days.
+The results of culture will be returned by the lote laboratory on an official Laboratory Certificate.
+When planning the timing of breeding activities, breeders and veterinary surgeons should be aware that the results of microaerophilic culture will not be available for at least seven days.
 Aerobic swabs require 24 hour (overnight) culture before the initial result can be reported.
 If these results are satisfactory, 'low risk' mares may then be mated.
 However, final aerobic culture results will not be available for 48 hours (to exclude the possibility of slow-growing P. aeruginosa organisms), so mating before these results are available is at the stallion stud's own risk.
 PCR test results do not have these time delays.